La Nave del Olvido

-La Nave Del Olvido (The ship of oblivion) is the title of the studio album released by Mexican singer José José in 1970.
+La Nave Del Olvido (Spanish for "the ship of oblivion") is a studio album released by Mexican singer José José in 1970.

 The most popular songs were "La nave del olvido", "Nadie, simplemente nadie" and "Del altar a la tumba", in what proved to be one of the richest productions of José José, combining the talent of composers such as Armando Manzanero, Rubén Fuentes, Dino Ramos and Nacho González, among others.
-Furthermore, the large orchestras of Chucho Ferrer and Magallanes, gives a unique touch to the production.
-With this album he earned a gold and platinum disc for its high sales.
+Furthermore, this album includes the large orchestras of Chucho Ferrer and Magallanes.
+This album earned José earned a gold and platinum disc for its high sales.